Corporate Governance

 Internal Control System

 Furthermore, based on the Financial Instruments and Exchange Law (so-called Japanese Sarbanes-Oxley Act (J-SOX)), we have established and appropriately operated an internal control system to maintain the reliability of financial reporting.
-The system’s status and progress are reviewed by the Audit Department and audited by independent auditors.
+The system's status and progress are reviewed by the Internal Audit Office and audited by independent auditors.
 We determine which Toyota Industries Group companies fall within the scope of J-SOX based on the degree of impact on the reliability of financial reporting.
-We determined that our internal controls over financial reporting as of the end of fiscal 2022 were effective, and accordingly, submitted an Internal Control Report in June 2022.
+We determined that our internal controls over financial reporting as of the end of fiscal 2024 were effective, and accordingly, submitted an Internal Control Report in June 2024.
 The report was reviewed by independent auditors and judged fair in their Internal Control Audit Report.

 Internal Control Assessment System